Updated on February 10, 2021 by Lyric Fergusson

 This trampoline is certified by GS, a German company that verifies the safety of products for children.
 High-density enclosure netting prevents falls.
 Galvanized springs have a weight capacity of 220 pounds, making it safe for multiple or older children.

 It’s also suitable for both indoor and outdoor use; all metal parts are rust-resistant.
 Tools you’ll need for assembly are included as well.
 There’s even a basketball hoop inside for added fun!

-Keep in mind: Reviewers have complained that the netting can ride up the poles, so be sure to supervise during use so you can adjust it and ensure the safety of your child.
+Keep in mind: The netting can ride up the poles, so be sure to supervise during use so you can adjust it and ensure the safety of your child.